Initial Semantics for Reduction Rules: Signatures, models, initiality

-A classic arity of the form given in \autoref{eq:syntactic_arity_higher_degree} denotes a constructor --- or a family of constructors, for $n \geq 1$ --- whose output type is $t_0$, and whose $k$ inputs are terms of type $t_i$, respectively, in each of which variables of type according to the list $[t_{i,1},\ldots,t_{i,m_i}]$ are bound by the constructor.
+An elementary arity of the form given in Display\ \eqref{eq:syntactic_arity_higher_degree} denotes a constructor---or a family of constructors, for $n > 0$---whose output type is $t_0$, and whose $k$ inputs are terms of type $t_i$, respectively.
+In the input $i$, for $1\leq i \leq k$, variables of type according to the list $[t_{i,1},\ldots,t_{i,m_i}]$ are bound by the constructor.